In customer experience, few metrics have sparked as much debate — and delivered as much value — as the Net Promoter Score (NPS).

 NPS = % Promoters – % Detractors

-But the real value lies beneath the surface — in the reasons customers give for their score.
+The real value, however, lies beneath the surface in the reasons customers provide for their scores.

 NPS responses provide insight into both the emotional and functional drivers behind loyalty.